"This is starting to sound like a bad comic book plot!

 - Star Trek: Voyager:

 - In the episode "Day of Honor" Tom Paris states that he's never "navigated a transwarp conduit."
-This is possibly a Discontinuity Nod to the earlier episode "Threshold", widely considered to be one of the show's worst, which is based around Paris entering a distinct phenomenon also referred to as "transwarp" and wackiness ensuing.
+This is possibly a Discontinuity Nod to the earlier episode "Threshold", widely considered to be one of the show's worst (and up there with "Spock's Brain" as a contender for worst in the entire franchise), which is based around Paris entering a distinct phenomenon also referred to as "transwarp" and wackiness ensuing.

 - Doctor Who:

 - Married... with Children's Cousin Oliver Seven makes an appearance on a milk carton.

 - When asked about Kennedy in her first season 8 appearance Willow says she's dead (in a nod to the fans that hated that ship), but quickly clarifies that it was a temporary magic death and she got better.

 - Also, Xander has a Meaningful Name referencing the original (but non-canonical) movie of Buffy the Vampire Slayer— Buffy's friend in the movie was named Pike.
 Zander (pronounced identically to "Xander") and pike are closely related species of fish.

 - In the first episode of Columbo filmed after the spin-off Mrs. Columbo ended, the writers considered having Columbo offhandedly mention some nut pretending to be his wife; of course, the most this would disavow is her relationship to him (Levinson and Link maintained that the star of Mrs. Columbo is actually the wife of some other detective named Columbo): her existence, and therefore any events of the show that don't depend on their relationship, is avowed.